To schedule an appointment with a UT Southwestern TULSA specialist, call 214-645-7237.

 Innovations in Prostate Cancer Care: Patient Webinar

-Whether you have recently been diagnosed or have been living with a prostate cancer diagnosis, hear from our multi-disciplinary team of experts (radiologists, urologists, radiation oncologists, and genetic counselors) about how they work with patients to choose the most appropriate, personalized treatment for each situation.
+Whether you have recently received a prostate cancer diagnosis or have been living with the disease, hear from our multidisciplinary team of experts (radiologists, urologists, radiation oncologists, and genetic counselors) about how they work with patients to choose the most appropriate, personalized treatment for each situation.
 Treatment may include surgery, radiation, active surveillance, hormone therapy, or a new ablation technique called TULSA.
 Watch to learn more.

 Meet Our Prostate Imaging and Interventions Team